G-31-7 Acceptance of Gifts or Donations

 for the gift.

-- The individual who has been contacted should then furnish the information about the
+- The employee should then provide information about the gift to their Senior Leadership

-gift to the appropriate Vice President/Dean, along with a recommendation for the acceptance
+Team Member and the Chief Advancement Officer, along with a recommendation for the

-- If the gift can be used by the College, the appropriate Vice President/Dean will write
+- If the gift can be used by the College, the department receiving the gift will complete

-a letter to the donor acknowledging the gift.
-If the gift cannot be used by the College,
+write a letter to the donor acknowledging the gift.
+If the gift cannot be used by

 - Gifts of real property can only be accepted by the Board of Directors.